 EPA Region 3 inspectors and WVDEP inspectors perform audits of our local MS4s in the Chesapeake Bay Watershed (CBWS).
 West Virginia's current MS4 permit program includes the WV NPDES MS4 General Permit and two full-time staff persons who oversee statewide implementation of that permit, along with all the programmatic elements of the MS4 program.
 Additional permitting staff reviews SWMPs submitted to WVDEP for approval as needed.
-WVDEP uses EPA's Compliance Monitoring Strategy (CMS) to determine the number and type of facilities that will be targeted for inspections.
+A part-time employee is used for MS4 permitting special projects.
+WVDEP employs EPA's Compliance Monitoring Strategy (CMS) to determine the number and type of facilities that will be targeted for inspections.
 The number and frequency of inspections performed will be in conformance with the guidance provided by the CMS.
-WVDEP has one Environmental Enforcement inspector dedicated to the MS4 program.
+WVDEP has several Environmental Enforcement inspectors that ensure permittees are in compliance with their permit requirements.
 Permit noncompliance identified in audits is addressed through appropriate enforcement actions.